 The fact is that nobody really thinks about mobile security or data privacy when buying a coffee at Starbucks or while playing Angry Birds.
 In the rare case that someone even thinks about security, consumers always believe that developers would have taken care of it.
 They think that the app is from a reputable company and obviously what could possibly go wrong.

-This is why it is important for companies and developers to be more proactive rather than reactive when it comes to mobile application security.
+This is why it is important for companies and developers to be more proactive in dealing with Security issues early in the Mobile App Development stage.
 It is important to retain consumer trust if you want to stay in this game for long.

 While there are numerous things to look for under security, we've put together a bunch of areas that you can address when building apps.